CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Items for physical prototyping
 ------------------

-We plan on using the ASPLOS21-Drone to perform physical prototyping for this project.
-This project will involve purchasing components for physical prototyping, as well as paying for the use of AWS infrastructure for software development and running GPU and FPGA accelerated simulations.
+We use the ASPLOS21-Drone to perform physical prototyping for this project.
+This project involves purchasing components for physical prototyping, as well as paying for the use of AWS infrastructure for software development and running GPU and FPGA accelerated simulations.
-The bill of materials for the drone.
-Additionally, we plan on using the following AWS EC2 instances using on-demand pricing: `c5.4xlarge` (Managing FireSim simulations, general software development), `g4dn.2xlarge` (Running GPU-accelerated drone simulations using AirSim), and `f1.2xlarge` (Running FPGA-accelerated RTL simulations in FireSim.)
+Additionally, we also use the following AWS EC2 instances using on-demand pricing: `c5.4xlarge` (Managing FireSim simulations, general software development), `g4dn.2xlarge` (Running GPU-accelerated drone simulations using AirSim), and `f1.2xlarge` (Running FPGA-accelerated RTL simulations in FireSim.)